gosvig123/chat-server-/README.md

 #### The server

-You have to create a server in the `server` folder.
+You have to create a server application in the `server` folder.
 You can do the entire server in the `index.js` file or you can create different files and use import/export.

 To run the server, place your terminal in the `./server` folder and run there